-Gilgit Baltistan, a mountainous region in the north of Pakistan, is home to some of the world’s highest peaks and unexplored valleys.
-It’s also one of the most remote places in Pakistan and has a fascinating history.
+Gilgit Baltistan is home to some of the world’s highest peaks and unexplored valleys. it is a mountainous region in the north of Pakistan. it is also one of the most remote places in Pakistan and has a fascinating history.

 The area is home to three of Pakistan’s tallest mountains: Nanga Parbat (26,127 feet), Broad Peak (24,576 feet), and K2 (28,251 feet).
 There are also many glaciers and snow-capped peaks in Gilgit Baltistan.